Mintbase/Grants-Program/applications/cootoo.md

-# Distrotron - Mintbase Grant Proposal
+# Coötoo & Distrotron - Mintbase Grant Proposal

-- **Project Name:** Distrotron
+- **Project Name:** Coötoo
 - **Team Name:** Stateless (pending DAO legal incorporation)
 - **Payment Address:** stateless.near
 - **Level:** 1 (up to 10k)

 ## Project Overview

 **Distrotron is the distribution contract from Coötoo - an easy way to automatically distribute funds to all the authorized minters in a Mintbase store.**

 *NOTE: our team had originally submitted the whole Coötoo toolkit for the grant level 2.
-This is a separate submission of just one element (the distribution contract) as a level 1 grant.*
+We will be doing now just one element (the distribution contract) as a level 1 grant.*

 - Why Distrotron